5 ways to come up with a business idea

 You’re more likely to create a successful idea if it works with the skills you already have.
 Think about the value you could bring, and what your existing skillset could offer different sectors and markets.

 Having a serendipitous approach to life is a great way to welcome new ideas.
 Getting out of our comfort zone and taking up opportunities to experience new things shakes up the everyday, making space for creativity and inspiration to strike.
 It’s an approach taken by many successful entrepreneurs and has brought some of today’s most exciting businesses to fruition.

 Take, for example, shoemaker Joseph William Foster who attended a football game in 1923 and found inspiration for a business idea when he noticed the players slipping around in the mud.
 The young entrepreneur created the first ever spiked running shoes and founded a company that would become more widely known in later years as Reebok.

-Get your own creative juice flowing by attending events, taking up new hobbies, reading books outside of your usual preferred genres and signing up for interesting online courses.
+Get your own creative juice flowing by attending events, finding a business mentor, taking up new hobbies, reading books outside of your usual preferred genres and signing up for interesting online courses.

 Take the first step

 No matter how good your big idea may be, there are critical skills that underpin the path to building a successful business.

 Our Toolkit For Business Success online business course features Peter Jones, a British entrepreneur and businessman, who shares his insight to help business owners of all types find their inner entrepreneurs.